amortensen/dots-protocol/draft-mortensen-dots-protocol.md

 and black- and white-lists to restrict or allow traffic to the clients' domains arbitrarily.

-The DOTS signal channel operates over UDP and if necessary TCP.
-The DOTS data channel operates over HTTPS.
+The DOTS signal channel operates over UDP [RFC0768] and if necessary TCP [RFC0793].
+The DOTS data channel operates over HTTPS [RFC7230] or a transport with similar reliability, interaction and security characteristics.

 --- middle